 Enjoy a family beach holiday after your safari adventure or for a perfect escape from regular life or the cold weather!
 This short Zanzibar Beach Resort Package is one of the most affordable Zanzibar vacation packages to this true tropical paradise.
 Read our comprehensive guide to Zanzibar Island.

 Zanzibar has a treasure trove of experiences for the family!
 The resort offers beautiful beaches, a range of water sports & land-based activities, and delicious meals at various restaurants.
-Children will enjoy excursions like exploring the Jozani Forest with its playful Red Colobus monkeys or visiting the Zanzibar Butterfly Center.
+Children will enjoy excursions like exploring the Jozani Forest with its playful red colobus monkeys or visiting the Zanzibar Butterfly Centre.
 Historic Changu Island is home to giant Aldabra tortoises, while a snorkelling trip offers a peek into Zanzibar's vibrant underwater world teeming with colourful fish.
 Kids may also enjoy a spice farm tour, sail on a traditional wooden dhow, or a fascinating reef walk at low tide, discovering hidden marine life exposed by the retreating ocean.
 And when it's time to cool down, the resort's massive swimming pool, just steps from the beach, awaits!

 The Okavango Delta in Botswana is one of the world's most unique safari destinations.
 It is a river delta with no route to the sea, so it empties into the vast Kalahari desert.
 The year-round water supply makes it a magnet for wildlife, large and small and is a true bucket list safari destination.
 Read more about the Okavango Delta in our comprehensive guide.